cmoesgaard/curl/docs/CONTRIBUTE.md

 ### About pull requests

-With github it is easy to send a [pull request](https://github.com/curl/curl/pulls) to the curl project to have changes merged.
+With github it is easy to send a [pull request](https://github.com/carl/carl/pulls) to the carl project to have changes merged.

 We strongly prefer pull requests to mailed patches, as it makes it a proper